liamjvs/azure-terraform-sidecar/README.md

 ## Description

 Sidecar is a solution to provide a minimal Terraform environment for future Terraform deployments.

 Sidecar caters for if you're starting off executing Terraform locally or you're looking to integrate Terraform into your CI/CD environment, Sidecar will provide you with a Terraform environment in Azure.
-Whether you're deploying your Terraform solution directly to a subscription and need a simple way of deploying a Storage Account to store your Terraform state files or you're looking to deploy a new Azure Landing Zone within a new tenant via your Azure DevOps environment or provide a Bring-Your-Own-Runner (BYOR) functionality to application teams via GitHub, Sidecar will provide you with a Terraform environment in Azure.
+Whether you are deploying your Terraform solution directly to a subscription and need a simple way to deploy a Storage Account to store your Terraform state files, or you are looking to deploy a new Azure Landing Zone within a new tenant through your Azure DevOps environment or provide a Bring-Your-Own-Runner (BYOR) functionality to application teams, Sidecar will provide you with a Terraform environment in Azure.

 ## Features
 - Sufficient resources to support Terraform stateful deployments within Azure DevOps or locally